SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ````

-The above Dialog code in the filter is rendered on UI like this
+The above Dialog code in the filter is rendered on UI like this:

 ![Dialog](img/gem-builder-ui.png)

-There are various UI components that can be defined for your custom Gems such as scroll boxes, tabs, buttons, and more!
+There are various UI components that can be defined for custom Gems such as scroll boxes, tabs, buttons, and more!
 These UI components can be grouped together in various types of panels to create a custom user experience when using the Gem.

 After the Dialog object is defined, it's serialized as JSON, sent to the UI, and rendered there.

-Depending on what kind of Gem you're creating, you'll have to define either a `Dialog` or a `DatasetDialog`.
+Depending on what kind of Gem is being created, either a `Dialog` or a `DatasetDialog` needs to be defined.

 - The **Transformation Dialog**: The Dialog for Transformation Gems (any Gem that is not a Dataset Gem) is created using the `dialog` method, which must return a Dialog object.